-So, I said to my wife, sitting at a casual lunch at Roti on Randolph Street in Chicago one day last week, the trouble is, between fact-checking the galleys, and writing the columns, and the blog posts, and getting ready for my trip is, I just can't get a week's worth of posts ready ahead of time for Every goddamn day while I'm away.
+So, I said to my wife, sitting at a casual lunch at Roti on Randolph Street in Chicago one day last week: the trouble is, between fact-checking the galleys and writing the columns and the blog posts and getting ready for my trip, I just can't get a week's worth of posts ready ahead of time for Every goddamn day while I'm away.

 "So leave it blank," she said, in the tone someone would say, "Today is Tuesday."

 But, I continued, there's the promise implicit in "Every goddam day..."

 "'Every goddamn day' is a metaphor!" she almost shouted.
 "For life!
 The relentlessness of life.
 Not that you have to write every goddamn day..."

 Easy for her to say.
 She's not the one who has to watch the online trolls dancing in a joyous conga line around you, laughing and pointing.
 Or, worse, realizing that no one notices or cares.
 So my plan is to write from the road, or the airport, or train station, to keep you posted on my travels.

 Assuming it's possible.
 Japan is far away.
 Maybe their Wi-Fi won't like my laptop.

 Anyway, another busy day yesterday, between working on an advance column for the paper, proofing my galleys and getting ready for the trip, and today was the first day in two and a half years where I woke up and realized I had entirely forgotten about the blog.
 But I didn't want to leave you completely high and dry.
 I do have a promise to keep.
 So here you go.
 I'll check in from Japan tomorrow, if I can.